 Register your rental with the state’s short-term rental registry.

-You must register your rental home online at the DOR website.
+If you haven’t already, be sure to register your rental home online at the DOR website.
 Your town may also require a separate registration and registration fee.
 See a list of the towns that currently require registration.
 View our Lodging Tax FAQ’s page for help registering and to answer any questions about the tax you may have.

-Make sure you are covered for at least $1M in liability insurance per the new Lodging Tax requirement.
+Make sure you are covered for at least $1M in liability insurance per the Lodging Tax requirement.

 Indicate your payment method options on your listing.